 *Reg. §1.62-2(g)(2) provides “safe harbors” which can be used to ensure reasonableness.

-If these tests are not met, the full amount of the reimbursement should be included in the employee’s income (although the employee may be entitled to offset this income by deducting the expenses on his or her personal tax return as a miscellaneous itemized deduction).
+If these tests are not met, the full amount of the reimbursement is included in the employee’s income, reported as wages on Form W-2, and subject to tax withholdings.
 Reg. §1.62-2(c)(5)

 Employees should be sure to submit expense reports, along with all supporting documentation, within 60 days from when the expense was incurred (in the case of travel, within 60 days from end of trip).
 Expenses submitted after 60 days will be treated as taxable income.